oconnellryan/oconnellryan.github.io/platforms/ko-trends.md

 My judge report cards are designed to showcase the stylistic preferences of UFC judges.
 Utilizing the models I created in my Senior Thesis Project, I am able to identify which fight statistics most correlate with an individual judge' scorecards.
 Additionally, I created a metric that I call striker-grappler preference score (sgps) to better quantify a UFC judges' stylistic preferences.

 #### Striker-Grappler Preference Scores:
-In order to create a single metric that identifies a judges' stylistic preference, the position model from my thesis was used and the predictors were first broken into the following striking and grappling predictors. &nbsp;<br>
+In order to create a single metric that identifies a judges' stylistic preference, the position model from my [Senior Thesis](research/ufc-judging.md#live-scoring-model) was used and the predictors were first broken into the following categories: &nbsp;<br>

 **Striking predictors:**
 - Significant distance strikes